 IMF says no precise date yet for next formal mission to Argentina

-NEW YORK, Feb 25 (Reuters) - The International Monetary Fund does not have a date yet set for the next visit to Argentina as both discuss an expected replacement to a 2018 program, a spokesman for the IMF said on Thursday.
+NEW YORK, Feb 25 (Reuters) - The International Monetary Fund does not have a date yet set for its next visit to Argentina as both sides discuss an expected replacement to a failed 2018 program, a spokesman for the IMF said on Thursday.

+The parties could next meet in Washington soon, however, as Argentine Economy Minister Martin Guzman will visit the U.S. capital next month, according to a ministry source with knowledge of the plans.

-"We don't have a precise date yet for the next formal IMF mission at this stage," said Gerry Rice, the IMF's head spokesman, adding that Argentine Economy Minster Martin Guzman and his team have indicated that they will be traveling to Washington next month.
+"We don't have a precise date yet for the next formal IMF mission at this stage," said Gerry Rice, the IMF's head spokesman.

 Rice said IMF staffers continue to work on an evaluation of the 2018 program aiming "to draw lessons, so that we can incorporate those lessons, and do even better in serving our members in the future."